mensahsandra/clnch-web/README.md

 This repository contains the **CLNCH marketing website, waitlist experience, and product concept**.

-It is **not the functional CLNCH product**.
+It is **not the functional Clnch product**.
 The underlying product is still in development.

 The website communicates the product vision through a combination of: